Open de Rouen

-The Open de Rouen is a professional women's tennis tournament which was introduced in 2022 and is part of the WTA Tour.
-In 2024, it was upgraded to WTA 250 level tournament and was played on indoor clay courts during the same week as WTA 500 level Porsche Tennis Grand Prix in Stuttgart, Germany.
-Prior to that, it was played as a WTA 125-level tournament on indoor hard courts, in the month of October.
-The tournament is staged at the Kindarena in the city of Rouen in France since 2022.
+The Open de Rouen (currently sponsored by Capfinances Métropole) is a professional women's tennis tournament, introduced in 2022 as part of the WTA Tour.
+Since 2024, it is a WTA 250 level event and is played on indoor clay courts during the same week in April as the WTA 500 level event in Stuttgart, Germany.
+It is staged at the Kindarena in the city of Rouen in France.

+Prior to that, it was played as a WTA 125-level tournament on indoor hardcourts, in the month of October.